 Is your financial data telling the whole truth?

-One miscalculation can distort financial reports, impact cash flow, and even lead to compliance violations.
+One miscalculation can distort financial reports, impact cash flow, and even lead to compliance issues.

-In this guide, we’ll walk you through the essentials of GL reconciliation, why it matters, and how automation can streamline the process for accuracy and efficiency.
+In this guide, we’ll walk you through the essentials of GL reconciliation, why it matters, and how AI can streamline the reconciliation process for accuracy and efficiency.

 What is a General Ledger?